IBM/credit-risk-workshop-cpd/workshop/data-visualization-and-refinery/README.md

 ### 3. Profile Data

 * Go back to the project by clicking the name of the project in the breadcrumbs in the top left area of the browser.

 ![Back to project](../.gitbook/assets/images/dr/dr-back-to-project.png)

-* Scroll down to the *Data Refinery flows* section and click on the *APPLICANTFINANCIALPERSONALLOAN.csv_flow* flow.
+* Scroll down to the *Data Refinery flows* section and click on the *german_credit_data_plus_personal.csv_flow* flow.

 ![Back to refinery flow](../.gitbook/assets/images/dr/dr-flow-assset.png)